stephanieangela03/Automatic-Cat-Litter-Box-Based-on-Internet-of-Things/README.md

 Functional testing was performed using Black Box Testing to ensure all features operate according to system design.

-## Academic Context

-This project was developed as a final thesis under the supervision of Dr. Mochammad Haldi Widianto, S.T., M.T. at BINUS University.
-The research was presented at the International Conference on Cybernetics and Intelligent Systems (ICORIS) 2024.

 ## Notes

 This repository only contains the firmware source code.
 Hardware design files, mechanical drawings, and full documentation are part of the academic thesis.